Linear independence of coherent systems associated to discrete subgroups: Introduction

 \begin{theorem} Let $G$ be a connected, simply connected, nilpotent Lie group and let $\pi$ be an irreducible, square-integrable, projective unitary representation on a Hilbert space $\Hpi$.
 For any finite subset $\Lambda \subseteq \Gamma$ of a discrete subgroup $\Gamma \leq G$ and any nonzero $g \in \Hpi$, the coherent system

 is linearly independent. \end{theorem}

+\Cref{thm:intro2} might fail without the assumption that the projective representation $\pi$ is square-integrable.
+Indeed, for a general irreducible projective representation $\pi$, its projective kernel

+might be nontrivial, which clearly yields a linear dependent system in its orbit.
+However, the assumption that $\pi$ is square-integrable yields that $\pker{\pi}$ is a compact subgroup of the connected, simply connected nilpotent group $G$ (see, e.g., \cite[Lemma 2.3]{enstad2022sufficient}), and thus it must be trivial.

-The linear independence of subsystems of orbits of square-integrable representations of locally compact groups has been studied earlier in \cite{linnell2017linear}.
+We mention that the linear independence of subsystems of orbits of square-integrable unitary representations of locally compact groups has been studied earlier in \cite{linnell2017linear}.
 However, the paper \cite{linnell2017linear} treats only genuine (nonprojective) representations that are square-integrable in the strict sense, which do not exist for (simply connected) nilpotent Lie groups.
 To treat projective representations, the use of twisted convolutions as explained in \Cref{sec:proof} appears to be essential.

 It is a natural question to what generality the statements of \Cref{thm:linnell} and \Cref{thm:intro2} can be extended.
 Our most general statement, \Cref{thm:intro3}, from which \Cref{thm:intro2} (and \Cref{thm:linnell}) are obtained, states that for a $\sigma$-projective unitary representation $(\pi,\Hpi)$ with admissible vectors, the coherent system $\pi(\Gamma)g$ ($\Gamma \subseteq G$ discrete subgroup and $g \in \Hpi$ nonzero) is linearly independent whenever the twisted group ring $\C(\Gamma,\sigma)$ contains no nontrivial zero divisors.
 Thus, the problem of linear independence is reduced to the algebraic problem of zero divisors in twisted group rings.
 For the trivial 2-cocycle $\sigma \equiv 1$, the famous zero divisor conjecture predicts that the ordinary (nontwisted) group ring $\C\Gamma$ contains no nontrivial zero divisors whenever $\Gamma$ is torsion-free.
 More generally, one can ask whether $\C(\Gamma,\sigma)$ contains no nontrivial zero divisors for a torsion-free group $\Gamma$, where $\sigma$ is an arbitrary 2-cocycle on $\Gamma$ (see \Cref{qu:twisted_zero_divisor}).
 A positive answer to this question would imply, via \Cref{thm:intro3}, the linear independence of $\pi(\Gamma)g$ for all discrete subgroups $\Gamma$ of torsion-free, amenable groups $G$.